fc-ideas/Foundational-Charter-of-Entropic-Guardianship/GOVERNANCE.md

-# Structure and Operation of Governance Bodies
+# Appendix G: Structure and Operation of Governance Bodies

 [< Back to README](README.md)